yezixbei/BatteryPrognostics/README.md

 # Battery Prognostics via Deep Learning

-## I. Abstract
+## I. Introduction

 The purpose of this tool is to use battery capacity to estimate the remaining useful life of a rechargeable battery.
-This is a side project while I was a masters student at Brown University.
+The state of the art lithium cobalt batteries used in consumer electronics are made of a carbon anode, a lithium cobalt oxide cathode, plastic separators, and liquid electrolyte.
+To predict their behavior, we must take into account their material properties and the complex interactions amongst them along their interfaces or we can use a neural net to treat the data source as a black box and predict its behavior using preexisting data.

 ## II.
-Introduction

-The state of the art lithium cobalt batteries used in consumer electronics are made of a carbon anode, a lithium cobalt oxide cathode, plastic separators, and liquid electrolyte.
-To predict their behavior, one must take into account their material properties and the complex interactions amongst them along their interfaces, so instead, one can use a neural net to treat the data source as a black box and predict its behavior using preexisting data.

-## III.
 Experimental Procedures

 ### Data Source & Concerns Related to Battery Degradation